epinio/epinio/docs/howtos/development.md

 These differences are explained in the section [Behind the curtains](#curtain) at the end of this document.

-Since we use `k3d` in our CI tests we have created the make target `prepare_environment_k3d` to prepare the environment but for all other environments the following commands should be sufficient:
+Since we use `k3d` in our CI tests we have created the make target `prepare_environment_k3d` to prepare such an environment.
+For all other environments the following commands should be sufficient:

 ```
 EPINIO_DONT_WAIT_FOR_DEPLOYMENT=1 ./dist/epinio-linux-amd64 install --skip-default-namespace